bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/defineproperty.md

       return o.b; // returns 2 without the line above
     }());

-As seen in the example, trying to write into the non-writable property doesn't change it but doesn't throw an error either.
+As seen in the example, trying to write into the non-writable property doesn’t change it but doesn’t throw an error either.

 #### Enumerable attribute